cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 )
 ~~~~~~~~~~~

-The signatureValue for native CBOR certificates is calculated over the CBOR sequence:
+The signatureValue for natively signed CBOR certificates is calculated over the CBOR sequence:

 ~~~~~~~~~~~ CDDL
 (